Merck Manual

 • Various measures for orthopedic and urologic complications

 Without early surgical treatment, neurologic damage can progress in occult spinal dysraphism.
 Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, psychiatric/psychologic, and social service evaluations are important.
 It is important to assess the type, vertebral segment, and extent of the lesion; the infant’s health status; and associated anomalies.
-Discussion with the family should ascertain the family’s strengths, desires, and resources, and community resources, including availability of ongoing care.
+Discussion with the family should ascertain the family’s strengths, desires, and resources and community resources, including availability of ongoing care.

 Prevention of Spina Bifida

-Women who are considered at high risk of neural tube defects, ie, women who have had a fetus or infant with a neural tube defect, should take folate 4 mg (4000 mcg) po once/day.
+Women who are considered at high risk of neural tube defects, ie, women who have had a fetus or infant with a neural tube defect, should take folate 4 mg (4000 mcg) orally once/day.

 Key Points